AidySun/QT/QML.md

     - File name **MUST** start with a capital letter
       - Remember the convention as when we define any standard element, e.g. `Rectangle`, `Text` etc. They are all capitalized.

+### `objectName` v.s. `id`

+- Every QML object can be assigned an id and an objectName that other objects can use to refer to the object.
+- The difference between the two is that the id is for referencing the object within QML, while the objectName is required for referencing the object from C++.